 Lenore also works closely with Build Up NYC, a collaboration between 32BJ, and the New York City Building Trades, which began as a project to promote good jobs and responsible development, and as dedicated to organizing buildings “from shovel to broom.”

-She also built 32BJ’s member engagement program, based on a lifelong mission of helping working people understand their rights and become leaders in the fight for workplace and social justice.
+She built 32BJ’s member engagement program, based on a lifelong mission of helping working people understand their rights and become leaders in the fight for workplace and social justice.
 “A lot of my work over the years has been about development and training of staff and member leaders,” she said.
 “Access to education and education are a big deal to me.”

 As part of solidarity work with global labor federations, she has worked with unions in the United Kingdom and El Salvador to develop and train member organizers, and with unions in other countries that share the same employers as union members in the US.
 And she has led the union’s global environmental partnerships to mobilize around climate justice, including forming part of the steering committee for the People’s Climate marches in September 2014 and April 2017.

 Lenore also works with the union’s arts committee, which sponsors an annual show to display artwork by 32BJ members and their family members.
-Participants have included doormen, cleaners, building supers and others showcasing their work in photography, painting, drawing and other art genres.

 Prior to working with 32BJ, Lenore worked as an organizing coordinator on SEIU’s Justice for Janitors campaign, Dignity Nursing Home campaign and hospital organizing campaigns.